qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 We recommend setting the number of shards to be a multiple of the number of nodes you are currently running in your cluster.
 For example, if you have 3 nodes, 6 shards could be a good option.

-Shards are evenly distributed across all existing nodes when a collection is first created, but Qdrant does not automatically rebalance shards if your cluster size changes (since this is an expensive operation on large clusters).
+Shards are evenly distributed across all existing nodes when a collection is first created, but Qdrant does not automatically rebalance shards if your cluster size or replication factor changes (since this is an expensive operation on large clusters).
 See the next section for how to move shards after scaling operations.

 ### Moving shards

+*Available as of v0.9.0*

-*As of v0.9.0:* Qdrant allows moving shards between nodes in the cluster and removing nodes from the cluster.
+Qdrant allows moving shards between nodes in the cluster and removing nodes from the cluster.
 This functionality unlocks the ability to dynamically scale the cluster size without downtime.
 It also allows you to upgrade or migrate nodes without downtime.

 Qdrant provides the information regarding the current shard distribution in the cluster with the [Collection Cluster info API](https://qdrant.github.io/qdrant/redoc/index.html#tag/cluster/operation/collection_cluster_info).